AlanCoding/django-ansible-base/docs/apps/rbac/for_app_developers.md

 These instructions are intended for someone applying this system to an existing Django app.
 Start with `docs/Installation.md` for the core ansible_base setup.

+The 2 main things to enable DAB RBAC are:
-The app name is dab_rbac, INSTALLED_APPS path is "ansible_base.rbac".
+1. Add to INSTALLED_APPS in settings, path is "ansible_base.rbac"
+2. Register your models with the DAB RBAC `permission_registry`

 ### DAB Models vs Django Models